This is the story of 3 change agents, where we explore different agile coaching styles.

 The Unquestionable Expert knows exactly what to do.
-They have done this before and been on many classes and read the books.
-They have published articles on the subject and also spoken at various conferences.
+They have done this before and been on many classes and read all the books.
+They have published articles on the subject and spoken at various conferences.
 Unquestionable Experts often do not realise they are Unquestionable Experts.

 Everyone is glad to have James onboard because his confidence is contagious, and it appeals to everyone’s need to have certainty.
 After a few weeks it becomes obvious that the changes that James has asked for are going to require a behaviour change in the leadership team.
 This is received less graciously than the initial model diagrams and process upgrades.

-As the team did not change their behaviour, they did not get the huge shift in business results they were expecting.
+Since the team did not change their behaviour, they did not get the huge shift in business results they were expecting.

 The Unquestionable Expert realised that this team was not ready and could not face their own egos.
-The team thought that the expert’s advice was not contextually valid and although good would not work in their situation.
+The team thought that the expert’s advice was not contextually valid and although good, would not work in their situation.

 James was not asked to renew his contract and the team are now highly suspicious of anything to do with Agile.
 Next time they are going to call the essential improvements they still need to make something else.

 HARRY – THE AGILE COACH WITH NO PROFESSIONAL COACHING EXPERIENCE

 The Agile Coach with no professional coaching experience is a knowledgeable expert who focuses on growing others mostly through training and mentoring and often because of exasperation of others, through telling and selling ideas they genuinely feel are right.
 Unlike the Unquestionable Expert the Agile Coach has some humility.